Skip to content

 Enjoy a great day out with your pups at Scotney Castle | © National Trust Images/Arnhel de Serra

 Dogs on leads are very welcome at Scotney.
-With 780 acres of estate covering woodland and parkland as well gardens, we've got plenty of walks to choose from, and dogs are welcome in the tea-room and shops too.
+With 780 acres of estate covering woodland and parkland as well gardens, we've got plenty of walks to choose from, and dogs are welcome in the shops too.
 Remember to pick up your Pooch Passport too - see below for details.

 Our pawprint rating system